What is a Color Wheel Blog Banner

 2. Analogous Color Scheme

-In an analogous color scheme, we use three colors placed side by side on the color wheel in the design.
+In an analogous color scheme, we use three colors placed side by side on the colour wheel in the design.
 One of the best ways to use these colors is to use a dominant color followed by two other supporting colors.

 Color scheme on color wheel- Analogous